We've lost the 'grandfather of the nation', UK's Prince Andrew says

 STIRRING MUSIC

-At Canterbury Cathedral, Edward Elgar’s stirring Nimrod was played, the piece of music that accompanies many British funerals and memorial services and is played annually at the Cenotaph in London to mark the National Service of Remembrance.
+Edward Elgar’s stirring Nimrod was played at the Canterbury Cathedral service, the piece of music that accompanies many British funerals and memorial services and is played annually at the Cenotaph in London to mark the National Service of Remembrance.

 A Greek prince, Philip married Elizabeth in 1947, five years before she ascended to the throne.
 He helped the monarchy modernise in the post-World War Two period and supported the queen through numerous crises over the years.